 Caution: The transmission mode must be identical on the server and on the client computer.

 - UDP sockets: The UDP sockets are always "Socket without tag".
 SocketChangeTransmissionMode must not be used with the UDP sockets.
 The UDP protocol is an unreliable protocol: the string returned by SocketWrite may not arrive or it may arrive several times.
 The strings are not always sent in order.

-: A socket is a communication resource used by the applications to communicate between computers regardless of the network type.
+: A socket is a communication resource used by applications to communicate from one computer to another regardless of the type of network.

 // Implement the transmission mode with EOF as end marker

 // Implement the transmission mode with CRLF as end marker

 <Result> = SocketChangeTransmissionMode(<Socket name> , <Type of transmission> [, <Option>])

 - False otherwise (invalid socket name for example).
 If an error occurs, you can get more details on the error with ErrorInfo.